-- 1. The Main contractor shall ensure that all his / her employees, appointed contractors and their employees have undergone the Eskom OHS induction training prior to commencing work on site. - 2.
+- 1. The Main contractor shall ensure that all his / her employees, appointed contractors and their employees have undergone the Medupi Power Station OHS induction training prior to commencing work on site. - 2.
 Attendance registers must be completed of any induction training given, which must indicate that they have received and understood the induction training. - 3.
 Prior to attending the induction training, all employees must undergo a pre-employment medical examination and found fit for duty.
 A copy of the certificate of fitness must be kept in the OHS file on site for the duration of the project. - 4.
-All employees and visitors on site shall carry the proof of induction training. - 5.
-It is the contractors responsibility to keep records of induction training.
+All employees and visitors on site shall carry the proof of induction training.